-“i-Plants is not only a service for consumers, but also for farmers.” i-Plants started research and develop in 2015.
+"i-Plants is not only a service for consumers, but also for farmers." i-Plants started to research and develop in 2015.
 After two years of testing, it is fully developed and will be released to the market.
 The target users are agriculture production&marketing groups and agribusiness.
 The goal is to accelerate smart agriculture in Taiwan.

 i-Plants is connected to the soil database of the Taiwan Agricultural Research Institute, so it can examine every farmland that users want to see.
 "If it is not suitable for growing corn, we will advise farmers to switch to other crops."
-In addition, through i-Plants, farmers can also be notified about the correct harvest time so that they can prepare work early.
+Besides, through i-Plants, farmers can also be notified about the correct harvest time so that they can prepare work early.

-In the initial of the product development, we write down every data we can interface and requirements for stakeholders.
+In the initial product development, we write down every data we can interface and requirements for stakeholders.
 Try to find out our features and market segmentation.
 We can realize how these data impact users and connect them to the needs of users.